svvoronin/Agile-Development-with-Azure/README.md

 ```
 - Check if your current python version is compatible with original Flask starter code (there may be a need to control a python version in the python env you create)

-  The following conda command creates python virtual environment with specific python version in it:
+  The following conda command in cmd creates python virtual environment with specific python version in it:

 ```
 conda create -n myrepo python=3.7.0 anaconda